lkrych/encylopedia_lelandica/notes/computer_networks/Week_7-Software_Defined_Networking_(SDN).md

 **Control Plane and Data Plane Separation**

-**Forwarding **is one of the most common, yet important functions of the network layer.
+**Forwarding** is one of the most common, yet important functions of the network layer.
 When a router receives a packet at its input link, it must **determine which output link that packet should be sent through**.
 In addition to forwarding, a router can block a packet, or duplicate a packet to send it out on multiple links.
 Since forwarding is a local function for routers, it usually takes place in nanoseconds and is implemented in the hardware: that is, it is **a function of the data plane**.

-**Routing** involves **determining the path from the sender to the receiver** across the network, Routers rely on routing algorithms for this purpose.
+**Routing** involves **determining the path from the sender to the receiver** across the network.
+Routers rely on routing algorithms for this purpose.
 It is an end-to-end process for networks.
 It usually takes place in seconds and is implemented in the software, it is **a function of the control plane**.

 In a traditional approach, the routing algorithms and the forwarding function are closely coupled.
 The router will run routing algorithms, and from there it can construct the forwarding table which consults it for the forwarding function.